kenstler/aws-ml-iot-lab/Challenge_1_ML_Cloud/README.md

 ### Step 6 - Installing Greengrass on the device

-In this step we’re going to take our software package and certificates and get them configured on our Upsquared device
+In this step you are going to take the software package and certificates and get them configured on the Upsquared device

-We will now copy the following to your Upsquared Device :
+You will now copy the following to your Upsquared Device :

 MLandIoT_core.pem.crt and MLandIoT_core.pem.key file to your home folder which is: /home/upsquared